10 best questions to ask an interviewer at the end of a job interview

 2. "What types of skills is the team missing that you’re looking to fill with a new hire?"

 Experienced managers tend to be thoughtful team designers, and they may have a long-term vision not captured by the job description.
 For example, they may look for a qualitative UX researcher, but hope the new hire would also bring quantitative research skills that no one on the team currently possesses.
 This question will give you an opportunity to highlight your unique skills that haven't been discussed during the interview.
+Additionally, understanding team priorities can help you better position your skills and contributions to align with the hiring manager's goals and the company's current focus.

 3. "How would your direct reports describe your management style?"

 The purpose is to assess alignment between your future boss's management style and your working style.
 For example, does the hiring manager sound like someone who is there when their reports need them, or is their attention scattered across too many projects?
 Do they micromanage their team?
 Do they even have a clear management philosophy?
+Understanding the management style can also provide insights into the overall work environment, helping you determine if it aligns with your personality and values.

 What questions to ask a recruiter or a Human Resources Business Partner (HRBP)